-Beyond Asana: Asceticm, Alchemy, & The Tangled Roots Of Yoga.
+Beyond Asana: Asceticism, Alchemy, & The Tangled Roots Of Yoga.
 Lecture Series Exploring The History & Philosophy Of Yoga

-Join us for an exciting lecture series taking us beyond asana to explore the myriad roots of yoga as it emerged in the Indian sub continent over the last 3 millennia.
+Join us for an exciting lecture series taking us beyond asana to explore the tangled roots of yoga.
 We have invited the most important scholars and teachers in the field.
-Each event can be booked separately, or you can attend the whole course.
+Each event can be booked separately, or you can attend the whole course for a significant discount.
 For everyone: students, teachers, and anyone interested in Yoga, Philosophy and History.

 Dr. James Mallinson